Madness of March 2026

 Elite 8

-The last time all four No. 1 seeds reached the Elite Eight was 2016.
+Last year, all four No. 1 seeds reached the Elite Eight.
+But that was the first time that happened since 2016.
 Before that, it was 2009.

-12 out of the last 13 years, a No. 7 seed or lower has cracked the Elite Eight.
+12 out of the last 14 years, a No. 7 seed or lower has cracked the Elite Eight (but not last year).

 Since 1985, the only low seeds (#9-#16) to reach Elite 8: